lbeudin/Volatility-calibration/README.md

 Part 1 - Interpolation

-From a table of 10 strikes and 10 prices, I interpolate the data to obtain a surface of valitility.
+From a table of 10 strikes and 10 prices, I interpolate the data to obtain a surface of price.
-I then use this interpolation to calculate a continuous measure of Breeden-Litzenberger
+I then use this interpolation to calculate the continuous measure of Breeden-Litzenberger.

 Part 2 - Calibration of volatility surfaces.